Springwells Township, Michigan

 Springwells Township is a defunct civil township in Wayne County, in the U.S. state of Michigan.
 All of the land is now incorporated as part of the cities of Detroit and Dearborn.
-It is also famously known as the birthplace of Henry Ford.
+Springwells is also famously known as the birthplace of Henry Ford.

 History

 Springwells Township was formed by an act of the territorial governor Lewis Cass on January 5, 1818, but the boundaries were not firmly designated until 1827.
 The township was named for the many natural springs in the area.
 Earlier, French explorers had named the area "Belle-Fontaine," French for "Beautiful Fountain."
 In 1815, the "sand hill at Springwells" was the site of the signing of the Treaty of Springwells, which was attended by future U.S. President William Henry Harrison.

 In 1842, the U.S. Army began construction of Fort Wayne at the Detroit River, now listed in the National Register of Historic Places.